davidrusi/mombf/CONTRIBUTING.md

 Finally, checkout and create a feature branch to work on.
 It is not recommended to work on master.

+## Development on GitHub
+#### Development on a feature branch
+The development on GitHub is based on Pull Requests, which allows to automatically check the package with `R CMD check`, run tests and check code coverage automatically.
+In order to take full profit of all this features, the procedure should be the following:

+1. Make sure `master` is up to date.
+See [Syncing the local repository with GitHub and R-forge](#Syncing-the-local-repository-with-GitHub-and-R-forge) for details.
+1. Switch to a new branch using `git checkout -b <branch-name> master` and edit and commit there.
+1. `git commit` to add the changes to the feature branch.
+1. Push the changes to Github with `git push`.
+You may get an error if this is the first time the branch is pushed to GitHub, but Git itself should provide the correct command, execute Git's recommendation.

+Once the changes have been pushed to Github, it is recommended to use the website interface to add any comments on the new feature, check that continuous integration builds are run without errors, that code coverage is acceptable and merge the new feature into the master branch using the button "Squash and merge".

+#### Development on master
+For simple changes, it may be better to directly commit to `master`.
+In this case, the workflow would be simpler and faster because no checks are performed before merging and GitHub's web interface is not used.

+1. Make sure `master` is up to date.
+See [Syncing the local repository with GitHub and R-forge](#Syncing-the-local-repository-with-GitHub-and-R-forge) for details.
+2. Work on feature
+3. `git commit` to add changes to `master`
+4. Follow the steps in [Merge GitHub changes back into R-forge](#Merge-GitHub-changes-back-into-R-forge)

 ## Merge GitHub changes back into R-forge
 Once there are enough changes to release a new version of `mombf`, changes in GitHub must be merged into R-forge.
 After making sure that local master is up